jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 Our example shows there are no iControlLX extensions installed.
-This indicates that our TrustedProxy is no longer on the API Services Gateway.
+This indicates that our TrustedProxy extension is no longer on the API Services Gateway.

 **Step 4.
 Stop the API Services Gateway Container**